gsrohde/testBML/docs/README.md

   [BioCro pkgdown website](https://ebimodeling.github.io/biocro-documentation/docs/index.html).
   A `pkgdown` website workflow can be initialized by calling `usethis::use_pkgdown_github_pages()` from an R session running in the main directory of your package repository.
+This would be most useful for a public module library repository.
 - If you want to make sure that your package tests pass on multiple operating systems, it might be helpful to automatically run `R CMD check` on development branches before merging them into your main branch.
 Such a workflow can be